Cardiology Associates Heart Testing and Procedures

 Percutaneous Coronary Intervention – (PCI)

-During a cardiac catheterization if it is determined that there are blockages that would benefit from a coronary stent, then a small tube-shaped device (stent) will be placed via the already in-place catheter, to keep the blocked coronary arteries open and increasing blood flow to the heart.
+During a cardiac catheterization if it is determined that there are blockages that would benefit from a coronary stent, then a small tube-shaped device (stent) will be placed via the already in-place catheter, to keep the blocked coronary arteries open increasing blood flow to the heart.
 Dr. Brooks, Dr. Shaun Patel, Dr. Rishi Patel and Dr. Omid Fatemi are Interventional Cardiologists at Cardiology Associates.

 CTO Percutaneous Coronary Intervention